Make your own Taco Pizza for a quick and easy family meal or as a warm appetizer that can be customized to your own tastes!Jump to Recipe

-The one thing I have been using that is not prepackaged lately is homemade taco seasoning.
+I’ve been making my own taco seasoning.
 The flavor is a bit different from the store-bought, but it’s much cheaper and saves on a lot of packaging waste.
 I make this in a large amount and then use what I need.
 The rest stays stored with all of my herbs and spices.

 Step by Step

-Remove the pizza crust from the oven when it is finished baking and let it cool for about 20 minutes.
+Bake the pizza crust according to the directions.
+Let it cool for about 20 minutes.

-Meanwhile, in a medium skillet, brown the ground beef over medium-high heat until it is cooked through.
+Meanwhile, in a medium skillet, brown the ground beef over medium-high heat.

 Drain the ground beef and return it to the pan.
-Stir in the water and taco seasoning, then bring to a boil, stirring occasionally.
+Stir in the water and 2 tbsp of taco seasoning, then bring to a boil, stirring occasionally.

 Reduce the heat to a simmer and cook, uncovered, for about 5 minutes, stirring often, until most of the moisture has evaporated.

-In a medium mixing bowl, combine the sour cream and cream cheese.
-Stir until they are completely combined and most of the lumps are removed.
+In a medium mixing bowl, combine the sour cream, cream cheese, and 1 tbsp of taco seasoning.
+Stir until they are completely combined.
+It’s ok if there are a few lumps.